ThoughtWorks-SEA/developer-training/docs/frontend/react-todo-list.md

 export default Todolist;
 ```

-## Creating a Todo Component
+## Creating a TodoItem Component

-1. Create a Todo component to host todo logic
+1. Create a TodoItem component to host todo logic
 2. Find a good looking green tick image and put it inside the public folder

 ```javascript